TensorBFS/TensorInference.jl/paper/paper.md

 *Probabilistic graphical models* (PGMs) provide a unified framework to perform probabilistic inference.
-These models use graphs to represent the joint probability distribution of complex systems concisely by exploiting the conditional independence between variables in the model.
+These models use graphs to represent the joint probability distribution of complex systems in a concise manner by exploiting the conditional independence between variables in the model.
 Additionally, they form the foundation for various algorithms that enable efficient probabilistic inference.

 However, even with the representational aid of PGMs, performing probabilistic